 - 3 cups chicken broth

-- 1/2 cup Kevin's classic taco sauce
+- 1/2 cup Kevin's classic taco sauce or favorite salsa

 - 1 teaspoon whole cloves